artist bio

-i kitty clay visualises the ways new life forms mutate through play and experiment, how they use and move into the objects we left behind. it talks, in the simplest ways, about how, even yet, humanoids could get things right.
+the figures and scenes i love to make tell the speculative story of a next world where evolution is focused on contribution to community, self-loving mythology, communication through art. a society that leans into the land, sea and air. new life forms mutate through play and experiment and move into the objects we left behind. it talks, in the simplest ways, about how, even yet, humanoids could get things right.

 making this work feels, to me, optimistic and reassuring. a reminder that life only ends if we assume the story is about us. i hope that optimism translates through the functionality of work that can pass forward and forward and forward.